-CIFC Asset Management, LLC is a financial advisor firm in New York City that has $20.6 billion in assets under management (AUM) and 34 advisors working in its offices.
-The firm deals entirely within the realm of institutional investment management - that is, it does not work with any individual clients.
+manage approximately $26 billion in assets.
+The firm works exclusively within the realm of institutional investment management - that is, it does not work with any individual clients.
 If you’re an individual looking for a financial advisor, try out SmartAsset’s free matching tool.

 CIFC Asset Management Background

 CIFC Asset Management is part of CIFC Corp.’s group of financial services companies.
 The firm was founded in 2005.
-Today, it is under the leadership of CEO and chief investment officer Stephen Vaccaro and chief operating officer (COO) John DiRocco.
+Today, it is under the leadership of CEO and chief investment officer Stephen Vaccaro and chief operating officer John DiRocco.

-The more than 30-person advisory team at CIFC Asset Management boasts a significant number of certifications, including eight chartered financial analysts (CFAs) and three certified public accountants (CPAs).
+The more than 37-advisor team at CIFC Asset Management boasts a significant number of certifications, including six chartered financial analysts (CFAs) and two certified public accountants (CPAs).

 The primary clients of CIFC Asset Management are collateralized loan obligation (CLO) funds, private investment funds and investors in corporate and structured credit.
 CIFC also manages accounts for a handful of insurance companies, pension and profit-sharing plans and banks.

 CIFC Asset Management doesn’t explicitly require any minimum initial investments or minimum account sizes.

 CIFC Asset Management’s hallmark service is discretionary investment management.
 In order to do this, the firm’s team of advisors complete original research and assessments of various investment opportunities and markets.
 These advisors also focus on strong diversification to avoid security imbalances and engage in active portfolio management and continuous rebalancing and strategy reassessment.